 1) Realize that 89 is 17 bogeys and 1 par (on a par 72 course).
 That’s it.
 I know that every golfer who wants to break 90 has made lots of pars and bogeys before, so there’s nothing involved in breaking 90 that you can’t do already.

 2) Pick the right tee box.
-I’ll deal with the specifics of this shortly, but you cannot go into this with the idea that you have to break 90 from the tips.
+You cannot go into this with the idea that you have to break 90 from the tips.
 Breaking 90 is breaking 90, period.
 If you have to go all the way to the forward tees to break 90, do it.
 Scoring barriers are mental more than anything else, and once they’ve fallen, they’re down for good.
 You should want to break them as soon as possible, regardless of the yardage of the course.

 There are two commandments to Breaking 90.
 You must abide by these commandments, lest you be doomed to shooting 91 for the rest of your days.